• What is Lake Charles known for?

 © Golden Nugget Lake Charles

-Come to the Golden Nugget Casino in Lake Charles if you are feeling lucky, and play a few hands at one of the seventy-seven gaming tables housed in the gaming establishment.
+Come to the Golden Nugget Lake Charles if you are feeling lucky, and play a few hands at one of the seventy-seven gaming tables housed in the gaming establishment.
 If you prefer to play it safe or simply fancy a relaxing break outside, then make for the Golden Nugget Country Club for a relaxing game of golf.

 The views from the greens are spectacular and feature indigenous Louisiana plants and trees.
 The country club also allows you to dine in style with views over the course that are perfect for a sunset cocktail, bar snacks, or a full fine dining experience cooked by award winning chefs if you are feeling hungry.